Fiserv/firstvision-apac/docs/Authorization.md

 # Authorization

-The Authorization group of APIs provides comprehensive function to perform authorization, reverse authorization and enquire authorizations.
+The Authorization group of APIs provides comprehensive function to perform authorization, reverse authorization and inquire authorizations.

 Please click on the below link to explore the specific API of interest